Adopted by an Orphan

-In addition to being the adopted father of Andrew Jr., Jackson served as guardian for numerous children although not all of them lived with the Jacksons.
-In the early nineteenth century, if a child’s father died, the courts appointed a guardian to supervise the child’s interests, even if the his mother was still alive.
+In addition to being the adopted father of Andrew Jr., Jackson served as guardian for numerous children, although not all of them lived with the Jacksons.
+In the early 19th century, if a child’s father died, the courts appointed a guardian to supervise the child’s interests, even if his mother was still alive.

-Among these were the children of General Edward Butler whom had named Jackson as their guardian.
-Caroline, Eliza, Edward, and Anthony did not always live at The Hermitage.
+Among these were the children of General Edward Butler who had named Jackson as their guardian.
+Caroline, Eliza, Edward and Anthony did not always live at The Hermitage.

-Jackson also served as guardian for Rachel’s brother Samuel Donelson’s sons after Samuel died in 1804.
+Jackson also served as guardian for the sons of Rachel’s brother, Samuel Donelson, after Samuel died in 1804.
 The boys, John Samuel, Andrew Jackson and Daniel did live part-time at The Hermitage.